konnov/protocols-made-fun/_posts/2024-07-05-solarkraft-part5.md

 - receive real-time alerts and notifications about blockchain events
 - understand usage patterns and fund flows with customized dashboards
 - visualize funding patterns, track wallets, report fraudulent activity
-- understand the risk of a transaction; simulate its outputs in real time
+- understand the risk of a transaction; simulate its outputs in real time.

 Typically, some or all of the above activities can be parameterized, e.g. wrt. the addresses, or kinds of transactions, or amounts of funds, etc., which gives these systems a certain level of flexibility.
 Still, a typical monitoring system suffers from two main drawbacks: